whoisjustinngo/tp/docs/UserGuide.md

 > :exclamation: Note:
 >
 > * While adding an event, it will check if the event to add has any clashes with existing events.
 The event will only be added if there are no clashes.
 This applies to adding recurring events as well – if there are clashes for any of the recurring events, no events will be added at all.
-> * **Only upcoming Events will be shown.** Past events will be stored in the database, but will not be displayed to the user.
+> * **Only upcoming events will be shown.** Past events will be stored in the database, but will not be displayed to the user.

 Examples: